-We are currently recruiting field workers to our locations in Skaramagas and Nea Kavala.
+We are currently recruiting field workers to all our locations.

 Due to Covid-19, we are only recruiting field workers from countries who have been approved by the Greek government.
 Currently, they include residents from EU+ countries (European Union, the United Kingdom, Switzerland, Norway, Lichtenstein and Iceland), and travellers from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay, China, and UAE.